 Stroke-IMPaCT

 This study will investigate the links between the immune system and cognitive decline after stroke.
-It is looking for people who have not had a stroke to act as ‘control participants’.

 Results of this study will be used to inform the development of targeted treatments and improved recovery for people who have a stroke in the future.